SebastianS13/Logger/README.md

 # Seb Logger

 This is my attempt at writing a logger class that someone might actually use.
 I added serveral features that I think people would want and everything is obviously is customisable.
 This logger includes colours for different serverites of log.
-Curerntly there are only 3 and they are listed below:
+They are listed below and what they do:

 ```
-Debug - green
+Debug - Greem colour
-Warning - yellow
+Warning - Yellow colour
-Error - Red
+Error - Red Colour
+CriticalError - Red Colour, Extra Indent, Stops execution, Exports logs to file
 ```
 ## Current Output
 This is what the output will look if you run the example.cpp:
 ![image](https://github.com/SebastianS13/Logger/assets/50264212/dccbf6fa-5e58-494d-9027-d25841925d73)

 # Usage